-We started our day in the cute little town of Keswick, the home of DENTON HOUSE independent hostel, in the north of the Lake District.
+We started our day in the cute little town of Keswick, in the north of the Lake District, just a few minutes drive from the Hawse End Centre.
 Keswick is a proper market town, servicing the local area, and had some very convenient shops to provide us with food and other supplies we needed- there were also cute gift shops, sweet shops, and cafes so we paid them a visit to maintain the tourist reputation expected of us.
 Being the tourists we are, we had to enjoy a visit to a local museum, and I’m so glad we did.
 There were two museums we knew of: an intriguing pencil museum, and a illusion museum called the Puzzling Place.
 Puzzling place had been recommended by a friend so we headed there.

 Inside the museum seemed small at a first glance, but the more I looked the more I started to notice.
 There were interesting facts and illusions on the walls and on the floor as I walked in, but turning the corner I could see unusual looking equipment and set ups of different objects.
 All of these were to create illusions- some I had seen before, and others that were confusing, manipulating and believable.